JulianLeonBaroi/Tetris-Electronika-60-24/README.md

 <p>
   Watch the official movie of this game - Tetris™ on <a href = "https://tv.apple.com/us/movie/tetris/umc.cmc.4evmgcam356pzgxs2l7a18d7b">Apple TV+</a>.
 Before that, I suggest you to watch
   "<a href = "https://youtu.be/_fQtxKmgJC8?si=krlQru6XOqgcrABq">The Story of Tetris®</a>" from the <a href = "https://www.youtube.com/@GamingHistorian">Gaming Historian</a> channel.
 It
   will help you to understand the movie.
-Besides this, follow the official <a href = "https://tetris.com/">website</a> of Tetris® for news and updates from <a href =
+Besides this, follow the official <a href = "https://tetris.com">website</a> of Tetris® for news and updates from <a href =
   "https://en.wikipedia.org/wiki/The_Tetris_Company">The Tetris Company</a> and other/s.
+Also, try out <a href = "https://tetris.com/tetris-e60/">Tetris®</a> E60 on the official website
+  of Tetris®.
 </p>
 <p>
   Don't forget to celebrate "World Tetris Day" every year on June 6<sup>th</sup>.
 One of the greatest early video games is turning 40 years old this year (2024).